A recent report discussing the 2017 customer service benchmark researched 500 companies across the globe.

 According to the 2016 Microsoft State of Global Customer Service Report, 72% of customers now expect agents to know their contact information, product details, and service history as soon as they engage with a brand.
 With technology and big data, companies can easily understand a customer’s likes, dislikes, preferences, and buying patterns.
 Organizations that use this data properly can give their customers a better and more personalized experience, outshining the competition.

 2. Focus on Keeping Agents Happy

 According to Contact Center Pipeline agent attrition is a top challenge.
 It’s easy to overlook just how tough this job is, CSRs often have to choose between conflicting priorities such as keeping handle times low, while creating a positive customer experience.
-Companies need to find more ways to increase agent engagement, improve coaching, and motivate employees.
+Companies need to find more ways to increase agent engagement, improve coaching, and motivate call center employees.
 Remember, if agents aren’t happy, customers won’t be happy either.